Auditions are only open for the role of Charlie Fields.

 Seeking musical theatre singers for the Concept Cast Recording of The Great White Way: the Bert Williams Musical.
+This is a non-union/equity recording.
 ALL AGES AND RACES ARE WELCOME TO AUDITION.

 LOCATION: Recordings will take place in Houston, Texas.